dwhiffing/fury/content/aar/nf/nf34_f69/body.md

 recon mission so that Air Force strikers could come later, soon the two E-8’s would be deployed as well, to a role more fitting of their considerable talents.
-This then was the atmosphere when one specialist on bard shouted “I’ve got a Goblin!’’.
+This then was the atmosphere when one specialist on bard shouted “I’ve got a Goblin\!’’.
 Everyone turned their heads at that; Goblins were underwater, how the hell did they find one?
 The crew soon realised though that how they found it didn’t matter, the fact they had found it did.
 “Send a message to the JFK.” the pilot ordered.